schaafcl/CYBR8470-Final-Project/README.md

 # **USER STORIES**
-- As a USER, I want to be able to search by, and filter recipe results based on various criteria like protein type or specific ingredients, so that I can save money by finding recipes that use ingredients that are currently on sale.
+- As a **USER**, I want to be able to search by, and filter recipe results based on various criteria like protein type or specific ingredients, so that I can save money by finding recipes that use ingredients that are currently on sale.
     - Given that I have criteria in mind that wish to search by.
     - Given that I enter or select the appropriate criteria in the selection/dropdown/entry boxes.

-- As a USER, I want to be able to add and remove, or modify recipes from my recipe list, so that I can have new recipes to search for and keep my existing recipes up to date.
+- As a **USER**, I want to be able to add and remove, or modify recipes from my recipe list, so that I can have new recipes to search for and keep my existing recipes up to date.
     - Given that I have selected a recipe to remove, and confirmed that I wish to remove it.
     - Given that I select the recipe I want to modify and have entered data where appropriate to change the parts of the recipe I want to change.

-- As a USER, I want to be able to retrieve public API information about a particular recipe and its ingredients, so that I can see nutritional and other related information about recipes and ingredients.
+- As a **USER**, I want to be able to retrieve public API information about a particular recipe and its ingredients, so that I can see nutritional and other related information about recipes and ingredients.
     - Given that I allow the app to make external API requests outside my internal network.

+# **MISUSE SCENARIOS**
+The current plans for this application don't involve exposing the application outside of the internal network.
+Given that fact, mis-use stories revolve around malicious insider misuse, or accidental misuse

+- As a **MIS-USER**, I want to be able to steal Grandma Schaaf's super duper secret family Runza recipe, so that I can claim it as my own creation.
+    - Mitigated through requiring authenticated login to access recipe list.

+- As a **MIS-USER**, I want to Delete a recipe repository, so that I can personally attack and inconvenience the USER.
+    - Mitigated through only allowing administrators or authenticated users to delete entries.

+- As a **MIS-USER**, I accidentally clicked "remove recipe", while trying to modify an existing recipe.
+    - Mitigated through a confirmation prompt asking user if they're sure they want to remove an entry.